jckett/Twitter-Sentiment/README.md

 This project is a sentiment analysis on tweets pertaining to the Walt Disney Company Parks and Resorts between March 19,2020 - March 27, 2020.

+## The Data

+This project is a sentiment analysis on tweets pertaining to the Walt Disney Company Parks and Resorts between March 19,2020 - March 27, 2020.
+All tweets were extracted using Twitter's API.

 ## Technologies

 Completed in Python, the following packages are used